yevhensydorov/cyf-hotel-db/readme.md

 **User story:** As a staff member, I want to be able to search for a booking by the customer's reservation ID or name so that I can confirm their stay

+You will need to implement both search methods in this page.

 ### Exercise 7

-**User story:** As a staff member, I want to be able to see a list of the bookings over the next month in chronological order so that I can prepare the hotel
+**User story:** As a staff member, I want to be able to see a list of the bookings within the next 30 days of a specified date in chronological order so that I can prepare the hotel

+This interface should show a list of upcoming bookings, including customer name and the type of room (e.g. King) - not just the IDs

 ### Exercise 8

 **User story:** As a staff member, I want to be able to create an invoice including any surcharges so that I can request payment from guests

+This interface should return an invoice for the customer that includes:

+* Customer name
+* Check in date
+* Check out date
+* Room number
+* Room type
+* Room cost
+* Surcharges
+* Total cost
+* Paid (whether the invoice is due or has been paid already)

 ### Exercise 9

 **User story:** As a guest, I want to be able to leave a review so that I can inform others about the quality of the rooms

+The guest should be able to submit a review for the type of room they stayed in, including a rating from 1-5 stars.

 ### Exercise 10

 **User story:** As hotel manager, I want to display average rating and reviews of each room type so that guests can feel comfortable about the quality of the hotel

+For this exercise, you are on your own!
+You will need to create the HTML UI, the API endpoint, and the relevant queries to fetch the aggregated rating for each room, plus the reviews for each.
+This will require joins to fetch the required data and an operation to calculate the average rating.
+You might find it helpful to copy the UI boilerplate from the previous exercises, but feel free to try writing the whole interface yourself.

 ### Stretch Goals